 - Ninja Brand Premium Floor Comfort Mat: Although this Ninja Brand mat looks attractive with its textured surface and color options, it failed to deliver impressive results during testing.
 The cushioning did not provide even support, and our tester reported that the heels of her feet could feel the floor through the mat.

 - Sky Solutions Oasis Anti Fatigue Mat: We featured another mat from Sky Solutions in this roundup that performed great overall, but this specific Oasis model fell short of expectations during Lab testing.
 Although it claims to be nonslip, testers found that it was prone to slipping around and needed more traction on the bottom.
 It also was not as soft or cushiony as expected.
 The textured surface gives your feet a better grip on the mat but makes it harder to clean.

 What to Look for in an Anti-Fatigue Mat

-Anti-fatigue mats help reduce the impact of standing by absorbing shock and relieving stress.
-To do this, most are constructed with various soft materials like foam or gel, or even both.
-Dr. Lees recommends polyurethane, which is a foam found in many commercial mats designed to stand up to continual usage.
-The top surface is typically protected with some kind of cover, often waterproof vinyl or polyurethane.
+Most are constructed with various soft materials like foam, gel, or even both.
+Dr. Kevin Lees recommends polyurethane, which is a foam found in many commercial mats designed to stand up to continual usage.
+The top surface is typically protected with some kind of cover—often waterproof vinyl or polyurethane.
 This also helps with cleaning up and protects the mat from spills.